curtismchale/curtismchale.github.io/_posts/2018-03-05-finding-files-in-uploads.md

 Shouldn't be any of these at all.
 Using SSH and terminal on my server I was able to search it for all instances of php files in the uploads directory easily.

-`find ./ -type f -name ".php"`
+`find . -name "*.php"`

-`./` means current directory so make sure you're at the current directory.
+`.` means current directory so make sure you're at the current directory you want to search.

-`-type f` makes it search through the directory tree.

 `-name "*.php"` tells it to return php files.
 So change that for whatever you're looking for.

+I also would search for `"*.ico"` files since many hackers try to get them in as well.

+`find . -name "*.ico"`

 Hopefully we've got things under control now.